RSA_sign, RSA_verify - RSA signatures

 RSA_verify() verifies that the signature sigbuf of size siglen matches a given message digest m of size m_len. type denotes the message digest algorithm that was used to generate the signature. rsa is the signer's public key.

-RSA_sign() returns 1 on success.
-RSA_verify() returns 1 on successful verification.
+RSA_sign() returns 1 on success and 0 for failure.
+RSA_verify() returns 1 on successful verification and 0 for failure.

 The error codes can be obtained by ERR_get_error(3).

 ERR_get_error(3), RSA_private_encrypt(3), RSA_public_decrypt(3)

 All of these functions were deprecated in OpenSSL 3.0.